Joel Lion: Diplomatic career

 Lion joined the Israeli Ministry of Foreign Affairs in 1993.
-His early postings included serving as Deputy Chief of Mission for Latvia, Estonia, and Lithuania at the Israeli Embassy in Riga, and as Chargé d'Affaires for Slovakia at the Israeli Embassy in Vienna.
-He also served as Counselor and Head of the Public Affairs Department at Israel’s Embassy in Berlin, and as Deputy Director for the Western European Department at the Ministry's headquarters in Jerusalem, responsible for political relations with Germany.
+His early career included diplomatic roles as Deputy Chief of Mission for Latvia, Estonia, and Lithuania in Riga, and as Chargé d'Affaires for Slovakia in Vienna.
+He later served in Berlin as Counselor and Head of the Public Affairs Department, and in Jerusalem as Deputy Director for the Western European Department, managing political relations with Germany.

-From August 2009 to August 2011, Lion served as Spokesperson and Consul for Media Affairs at the Consulate General of Israel in New York, maintaining direct contact with national and local media in the tri-state area.
-He was appointed Consul General of Israel in Montreal from August 2011 to August 2014, with jurisdiction over Quebec and the Atlantic provinces, and concurrently served as Permanent Representative to the International Civil Aviation Organization (ICAO).
+Between August 2009 to August 2011, Lion was Spokesperson and Consul for Media Affairs at the Consulate General of Israel in New York.
+He then served as Consul General of Israel in Montreal and Permanent Representative to the International Civil Aviation Organization (ICAO) from August 2011 to August 2014.